 - What is Workers’ Compensation?

-Workers Compensation is statutory, no-fault system of legal rules that provides for the payment of medical expenses and wage loss replacement for employees who are injured or contract an illness as a result of, and in the course and scope of, their job duties.
+Workers’ Compensation is statutory, no-fault system of legal rules that provides for the payment of medical expenses and wage loss benefits for employees who are injured or contract an illness arising directly out of and in the course and scope of their job duties.

 - How do I file a Workers’ Compensation claim?